Generative Distribution Embeddings: Lifting autoencoders to the space of distributions for multiscale representation

 \begin{enumerate}[label=(\alph*),leftmargin=*] \item \emph{DeepSets / fully‑connected GNN with global mean:} $T^{(\ell)}$ and $T^{(K+1)}$ are sample means; \item \emph{Self‑attention block with mean head:} $T^{(\ell)}$ are sample means; $\mathrm{MLP}_{\ell}$ includes the softmax‑attention update. \end{enumerate} \end{corollary}

 \paragraph{Why max‑pooling fails}

-The max functional \( T_{\max}(x_{1:m})=\max_{i} x_i \) is \emph{not} Hadamard differentiable at continuous laws: Its influence function is identically~0 whenever the maximum is attained at a unique point and undefined when it is not.
-Consequently, the centered statistic $m^{1/2}\{T_{\max}(P_m)-T_{\max}(P)\}$ has a \emph{non‑Gaussian} limit—the Gumbel extreme‑value law—so Assumption~\ref{assump:encoder_regular}(iii) fails.
-Using max‑pooling inside a deep encoder, therefore breaks the loss‑CLT of Theorem~\ref{thm:loss_CLT_formal}.
-(Softmax pooling with temperature $\tau>0$, on the other hand, is smooth and becomes a valid AL pooler.)
+The max functional \( T_{\max}(x_{1:m})=\max_{i} x_i \) is \emph{not} Hadamard differentiable at continuous laws: its influence function is identically~0 whenever the maximum is attained at a unique point and undefined when it is not.
+As a consequence, the usual $\sqrt m$–scaling does \emph{not} yield a Gaussian limit for the centered statistic \( \sqrt m\,\bigl\{T_{\max}(X_{1:m})-T_{\max}(P)\bigr\}; \) instead, after a different (typically linear‑in‑$m$) rescaling one obtains a non‑Gaussian extreme‑value limit law.
+Thus Assumption~\ref{assump:encoder_regular}(iii) fails.
+Using max‑pooling inside a deep encoder therefore breaks the loss‑CLT of Theorem~\ref{thm:loss_CLT_formal}.
+(Softmax pooling with fixed temperature $\tau>0$, by contrast, is smooth and can be made into a valid AL pooler.)

 The table below summarises the status of common poolers.